 Whatever the reason… it is happening.
 Stay at home dads (SAHD’s) are on the rise, and I think that is great news!

-Unfortunately, a stigma remains for stay at home fathers, and some people just can’t let go of the stereotypes.
-I am going to run you through 10 of the most common stereotypes that dads face if they are the primary caregivers.
+Unfortunately, a stigma remains for stay-at-home fathers, and some people just can’t let go of the stereotypes.
+I will run you through 10 of the most common stereotypes that dads face if they are the primary caregivers.

 Let’s take a look…

 - Stay At Home Dads and the 10 Stereotypes They Have To Face